 Curiously, when the identity of the emperor was updated, Zoe and Christ were also given new faces.
 Perhaps the goal was to give all three faces a consistent stylistic appearance.
 Another theory suggests that Zoe’s original face may have been destroyed as an act of damnatio memoriae (the official erasure of someone’s legacy) when Zoe was briefly exiled before her third marriage, and therefore needed to be replaced.

 John II and Irene

 A similar imperial mosaic was installed c.
 1118–1134 beside the image of Constantine and Zoe in the south gallery.
 It is the only surviving mosaic from twelfth-century Constantinople.
 The Virgin and Child appear at the center (complimenting the nearby image of Christ).
-On either side, emperor John II of the Komnenian dynasty and empress Irene occupy the same positions as Constantine IX and Zoe in the earlier mosaic, similarly offering a money bag and a rolled document.
+On either side, emperor John II of the Komnenian dynasty and empress Irene of Hungary occupy the same positions as Constantine IX and Zoe in the earlier mosaic, similarly offering a money bag and a rolled document.